AldairNunezCA/AldairNunezCA/README.md

 - 🎬 **Animated Movies**: I'm a huge fan of well-crafted animation, whether it's from big studios like Pixar or smaller indie films.
 - 🎮 **Video Games**: I enjoy exploring any game as long as it offers great storytelling, unique mechanics, and challenging gameplay.
 Or at least a cute character. 🤗

-## 💻 Current Projects
-I’m currently working on:
-- A **full-stack proyect** to help fitness users track their workout, purchase wellbeing products, or get in touch with gyms close to their location.

 ## 💬 Let's Connect!
 - 💼 LinkedIn: https://www.linkedin.com/in/aldairnunezca/